AQNclasses/notes305wi/amortized.md

 - Could pay lots of interest up front, less over time
 - Or, could have constant payments for lifetime of mortgage

-# Example two: stack as array
+# Example two

+Consider the task of implementing a stack using an array.

 - Define array A with variable `top` points to first free element (top of stack)
 - Define `push(x)` as `A[top] = x; top++`